Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Microscopic linear response theory for spin relaxation

 In the latter we have neglected the terms $M_{yzyz}$ and $M_{zxyz}$ which, as said above, provide higher order corrections in the $(\epsilon\tau)^{-1}$ expansion.
 Multiplying both sides of Eq.\,(\ref{eq:SH1}) by the electric field $\mathcal{E}_{x}$, and using $S_{y}=\chi_{y,x0}\,\mathcal{E}_{x}$ together with Eq.\,(\ref{eq:ObservablesToVertex}), we find

-Analogously to the 2DEG case, in the steady state $\omega=0$ the latter is identically zero, despite the Dirac character of fermions \cite{Milletari_PRL2017}.
-The absence of spin Hall current as imposed by the steady-state version of the continuity equation Eq.(\ref{eq:ConservationSY}), imposes the out-of-equilibrium value
+Despite the Dirac character of fermions, the steady-state case of the continuity equation Eq.\,\ref{eq:ConservationLaw} imposes the latter spin Hall current to vanish, analogously to the 2DEG case \cite{Milletari_PRL2017}.
+This implies the establishment of the out-of-equilibrium value for the spin polarization as

 Evaluating the above quantities explicitly $\tilde{\gamma}_{x0x0}=2,\,M_{x0yz}/M_{0yyz}=\lambda/\epsilon$ and we recover the ISGE obtained in Ref.\,\cite{Offidani_PRL2017}.
 Using Eq.\,(\ref{eq:ConservationSY}) we finally arrive at